Logo A Survey on World Models: A Vision Perspective

 Conceptual framework of VWM

 Figure 2: The conceptual framework of VWM.
-A VWM receives the high-dimensional visual context and interaction conditions (action, instruction, etc.) of the physical world, and ultimately performs future simulations for this physical world.
+A VWM receives the high-dimensional visual context and interaction conditions (action, instruction, etc.) of the physical world, and performs future simulations for this world.

-• (1) The Perceptual Foundation: How visual streams (RGB, depth, point clouds, etc.) are encoded into structured representations.
+• (1) The Perceptual Foundation: How diverse visual signals are transformed into world representation.

-• (2) The Cognitive Core: What "rules of the world" are learned, progressing from spatio-temporal coherence to physical dynamics and causal reasoning.
+• (2) The Dynamics Core: What "laws of the world" are learned, progressing from spatio-temporal coherence to physical dynamics and causal reasoning.

 • (3) The Key Capability: How VWM performs controllable simulation conditioned on actions, language, or other interaction prompts.